Finnhub-Stock-API/finnhub-go/docs/KeyCustomersSuppliers.md

 `func (o *KeyCustomersSuppliers) HasSupplier() bool`

 HasSupplier returns a boolean if a field has been set.

+### GetOneMonthCorrelation

+`func (o *KeyCustomersSuppliers) GetOneMonthCorrelation() float32`

+GetOneMonthCorrelation returns the OneMonthCorrelation field if non-nil, zero value otherwise.

+### GetOneMonthCorrelationOk

+`func (o *KeyCustomersSuppliers) GetOneMonthCorrelationOk() (*float32, bool)`

+GetOneMonthCorrelationOk returns a tuple with the OneMonthCorrelation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOneMonthCorrelation

+`func (o *KeyCustomersSuppliers) SetOneMonthCorrelation(v float32)`

+SetOneMonthCorrelation sets OneMonthCorrelation field to given value.

+### HasOneMonthCorrelation

+`func (o *KeyCustomersSuppliers) HasOneMonthCorrelation() bool`

+HasOneMonthCorrelation returns a boolean if a field has been set.

+### GetOneYearCorrelation

+`func (o *KeyCustomersSuppliers) GetOneYearCorrelation() float32`

+GetOneYearCorrelation returns the OneYearCorrelation field if non-nil, zero value otherwise.

+### GetOneYearCorrelationOk

+`func (o *KeyCustomersSuppliers) GetOneYearCorrelationOk() (*float32, bool)`

+GetOneYearCorrelationOk returns a tuple with the OneYearCorrelation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOneYearCorrelation

+`func (o *KeyCustomersSuppliers) SetOneYearCorrelation(v float32)`

+SetOneYearCorrelation sets OneYearCorrelation field to given value.

+### HasOneYearCorrelation

+`func (o *KeyCustomersSuppliers) HasOneYearCorrelation() bool`

+HasOneYearCorrelation returns a boolean if a field has been set.

+### GetSixMonthCorrelation

+`func (o *KeyCustomersSuppliers) GetSixMonthCorrelation() float32`

+GetSixMonthCorrelation returns the SixMonthCorrelation field if non-nil, zero value otherwise.

+### GetSixMonthCorrelationOk

+`func (o *KeyCustomersSuppliers) GetSixMonthCorrelationOk() (*float32, bool)`

+GetSixMonthCorrelationOk returns a tuple with the SixMonthCorrelation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSixMonthCorrelation

+`func (o *KeyCustomersSuppliers) SetSixMonthCorrelation(v float32)`

+SetSixMonthCorrelation sets SixMonthCorrelation field to given value.

+### HasSixMonthCorrelation

+`func (o *KeyCustomersSuppliers) HasSixMonthCorrelation() bool`

+HasSixMonthCorrelation returns a boolean if a field has been set.

+### GetThreeMonthCorrelation

+`func (o *KeyCustomersSuppliers) GetThreeMonthCorrelation() float32`

+GetThreeMonthCorrelation returns the ThreeMonthCorrelation field if non-nil, zero value otherwise.

+### GetThreeMonthCorrelationOk

+`func (o *KeyCustomersSuppliers) GetThreeMonthCorrelationOk() (*float32, bool)`

+GetThreeMonthCorrelationOk returns a tuple with the ThreeMonthCorrelation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetThreeMonthCorrelation

+`func (o *KeyCustomersSuppliers) SetThreeMonthCorrelation(v float32)`

+SetThreeMonthCorrelation sets ThreeMonthCorrelation field to given value.

+### HasThreeMonthCorrelation

+`func (o *KeyCustomersSuppliers) HasThreeMonthCorrelation() bool`

+HasThreeMonthCorrelation returns a boolean if a field has been set.

+### GetTwoWeekCorrelation

+`func (o *KeyCustomersSuppliers) GetTwoWeekCorrelation() float32`

+GetTwoWeekCorrelation returns the TwoWeekCorrelation field if non-nil, zero value otherwise.

+### GetTwoWeekCorrelationOk

+`func (o *KeyCustomersSuppliers) GetTwoWeekCorrelationOk() (*float32, bool)`

+GetTwoWeekCorrelationOk returns a tuple with the TwoWeekCorrelation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTwoWeekCorrelation

+`func (o *KeyCustomersSuppliers) SetTwoWeekCorrelation(v float32)`

+SetTwoWeekCorrelation sets TwoWeekCorrelation field to given value.

+### HasTwoWeekCorrelation

+`func (o *KeyCustomersSuppliers) HasTwoWeekCorrelation() bool`

+HasTwoWeekCorrelation returns a boolean if a field has been set.

+### GetTwoYearCorrelation

+`func (o *KeyCustomersSuppliers) GetTwoYearCorrelation() float32`

+GetTwoYearCorrelation returns the TwoYearCorrelation field if non-nil, zero value otherwise.

+### GetTwoYearCorrelationOk

+`func (o *KeyCustomersSuppliers) GetTwoYearCorrelationOk() (*float32, bool)`

+GetTwoYearCorrelationOk returns a tuple with the TwoYearCorrelation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTwoYearCorrelation

+`func (o *KeyCustomersSuppliers) SetTwoYearCorrelation(v float32)`

+SetTwoYearCorrelation sets TwoYearCorrelation field to given value.

+### HasTwoYearCorrelation

+`func (o *KeyCustomersSuppliers) HasTwoYearCorrelation() bool`

+HasTwoYearCorrelation returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)